thehyve/gb-backend/README.md

 - GET `/queries/<$queryId>/sets`
    - Gets a list of query result change entries by `queryId`.
 History of data changes for specific query.

-     Required parameters:
-     - `frequency` - DAILY|WEEKLY - determines whether the email should be sent to users with a DAILY or WEEKLY subscription.

 ### Only for administrators.

 - POST `/queries/sets/scan`